Samantha-Ruth/Code-Quiz/README.md

 ![Screen Shot 2022-05-15 at 7 46 07 PM](https://user-images.githubusercontent.com/64170123/168510954-6962b976-35e2-49b3-a243-f384d9aa6567.jpg)

 This project helped introduce me to javascript event selectors, creating dynamic elements with new attributes, storing and retrieving items from local storage, and continuing with html structuring and css styling.
-I did not finish as much as I wanted, having a little bit of trouble with the event selectors on dynamically created elements.
-I hope to further my understanding of these items in the future.
+This project combined a lot of different elements within it and I initially had troubles moving from one question to the next, as well as getting the timer to stop when the questions were finished.
+I came back and improved the code once I learned more and felt more comfortable with Javascript.

 The link to the deployed project is here: https://samantha-ruth.github.io/Code-Quiz/